-Some even come with their own window!
 The private rooms feature chic design and incredible views out over the sea, as well as black and white tiled bathrooms.
-The location is great; it’s set right next to the Romanesque St Anastasia Cathedral and the Roman Forum along the main street in town – called Kalelarga – so there are plenty of options for food and drink nearby, too.
+The location of the Boutique Hostel Forum is great; it’s set right next to the Romanesque St Anastasia Cathedral and the Roman Forum along the main street in town – called Kalelarga – so there are plenty of options for food and drink nearby, too.

 Set inside a charming old building, this hotel features rooms with original features, like rustic stone walls and high ceilings – all combined with a selection of simple, modern furnishings.

 B&B Giardin also has a sun terrace – a good spot to relax and soak up views of the sea.
 Providing everything you need for a comfortable stay, this hotel is a spacious option.
 There is an onsite restaurant to enjoy, serving a delicious array of Italian cuisine.

 In terms of location, it’s very convenient; this place is close to a pedestrian bridge that connects directly with Zadar’s old town.

 A contemporary apartment complex, Hotel Kolovare provides an excellent place to stay in Zadar if you want a bit of independence on your trip.
 There is a cool circular outdoor pool surrounded by sun loungers, which is a great place to sit back and catch some rays.